What Are Your Pet Peeves? Check Sample

 What Are Pet Peeves?

-Pet peeves or pet aversion are specific actions, things, or situations that cause annoyance or bothersome or frustration to an individual.
-Pet hate are personal preferences that can vary from person to person.
+Pet peeves are specific things or activities which annoy.
+These are personal preferences that can vary from person to person.
 There are things which might bother some people, which others won’t find disturbing or annoying.
 Pet aversion can range from little annoyances to significant disturbances, and can often stem from one’s personal experience, values and sensitivities.
 Here are some of the common examples of pet peeves.

 • Talking loudly in public places